What are the Training Requirements for Engineering TAs?

 What are the training requirements for International TAs?

 In addition to Engineering TA training, International TAs who come from countries where English is not the first language are required to pass an oral proficiency assessment .
-This language proficiency assessment determines whether an ITA must enroll in an extended training program through the university’s International Teaching Assistant Development Program (ITADP).
+This language proficiency assessment determines whether an ITA must enroll in an extended training program through the university’s International Teaching Assistant Program (ITAP).

 Why do TAs have to participate in training?